posting-humanism/posting-humanism.github.io/content/posts/kinds-of-posthumanism.md

 > Footnotes:
 >
-> * One caveat I would like to point out is that one could make the argument that religious pre-humanism actually is post-human in that the "pre-human entities" that it invents were invented by humans.
+> * A caveat I would like to point: one could make the argument that religious pre-humanism actually is post-human in that the "pre-human entities" that it invents were invented by humans.
 Therefore, the ideology is emphasizing things that are *technically* post-human.
 This is very silly but I love the hustle, good work.
 Gold star.